BeerensJian/verou-3-king-size-pet-x-family/readme.md

 This is a team project we came up with for an assignment @ becode.
 We decided on creating a platform that makes it easy to manage your pet’s health by putting all of their necessary information in one place.

-You can fidn the live version here:
+You can find the live version here: [PetXFamily](https://petfamily-platform.herokuapp.com/)

 ## Main Features